-Informational UDE: A type of Universal Design Element (UDE) that includes topic previews/introductions and vocabulary pop-up definitions.
+Knowledge-based UDEInformational UDE: A type of Universal Design Element (UDE) that includes topic previews/introductions and vocabulary pop-up definitions.

 Linguistic knowledge: Native-speakers' unconscious understanding of the language(s) (vocabulary, syntax, etc.) spoken in their homes and communities.
 What is taught to students about English in school.